Certified Robustness to Data Poisoning in Gradient-Based Training: Methodology

+We denote interval vectors as $\boldsymbol{a} := \left[{a}_L, {a}_U\right]$ with analogous operations.
+We note that all matrix operations involving intervals can be computed using standard interval arithmetic techniques in at most 4$\times$ the cost of a standard matrix operation, for example using Rump's algorithm~\cite{rump1999fast}.
+Interval arithmetic is commonly applied as a basic verification or adversarial training technique by propagating intervals through the intermediate layers of a neural network \citep{gowal2018effectiveness}.

-Mirroring developments in robustness certification of neural networks, we provide a novel, explicit extension of the CROWN algorithm~\citep{zhangEfficientNeuralNetwork2018} to account for interval-bounded weights.
+\paragraph{Forward Pass Bounds.} Mirroring developments in robustness certification of neural networks, we provide a novel, explicit extension of the CROWN algorithm~\citep{zhangEfficientNeuralNetwork2018} to account for interval-bounded weights.
 The standard CROWN algorithm bounds the outputs of the $m$-th layer of a neural network by back-propagating linear bounds over each intermediate activation function to the input layer.
 We extend this framework to interval parameters, where the weights and biases involved in these linear relaxations are themselves intervals.
 We note that linear bound propagation with interval parameters has been studied previously in the context of floating-point sound certification \citep{singh2019}.
-Here, we present an explicit instantiation of the CROWN algorithm for interval parameters:
+In the interest of space, we present only the upper bound of our extended CROWN algorithm here, with the full version presented in Appendix~\ref{app:crown}.